Guide to the Lawrence E. Marx photographs

 The collection consists of photographs of Nome Air Base during World War II.
 The collection contains 19 black and white prints, 17 of which are official U. S. Army Air Force photographs.
 The photographs show scenes of the air base including buildings, a runway, mess halls, stockrooms, telephone switchboards, a garage, service club, a P-39 school class, men moving a Quonset hut, and a meeting of senior officers.

 Digitized copies: Digital copies of 12 of the 19 images are available on the Alaska’s Digital Archives website.
-Use Lawrence Marx as a search term to locate the images or alternatively, each of the digitized images is linked through the item list below.
+For information about obtaining copies please contact Archives and Special Collections.

 Rights note: Images created by the U.S. Army may have specific citation requirements, but are not under copyright.
 The copyright to the two unidentified images is unknown.